sambogrub/Code_repository/Cheat Sheets/Python.md

      - train_size - the proportion of the dataset to include in the train split
      - test_size - the proportion of the dataset to include in the test split
      - random_state - the see used by the random number generator (optional)

+## sklearn
+ - .preprocessing
+   - StandardScaler - transforms a dataset feature, standardizing it
+     - use scaler = StandardScaler to instantiate it
+     - .fit_transform() takes a one column array and standardizes it
+   - MinMaxScaler
+     - use mmscaler = MinMaxScaler() to instantiate it
+     - .fit_transform() take a one column array and standardizes it
+ - .neighbors
+   - KNeighborsClassifier - uses neighbors around an unknow to classify based on training data
+     - takes an n_neighbors attribute when instantiated
+     - .fit(training_points,training_labels) trains the classifier on the given data
+     - .predict(list_of_points) takes a list of the points you want to classify then returns a list of those classifications